 SEO is great because it can bring everlasting results.
 Once you start ranking for your business keywords, you’re likely to be on the radar for a long time.
 The main disadvantage is that SEO doesn’t bring success overnight.
 It’s one of the long-term marketing strategies.

-Luckily, there are at least 15 best SEO apps for Shopify stores in 2021 that can help you optimize your online store and start ranking in search engines like Google.
+Luckily, there are at least 15 best SEO apps for Shopify stores that can help you optimize your online store and start ranking in search engines like Google.

 4. Move prospects down the marketing funnel